Welcome to

 Events & Opportunities

 Receive up to $2,000 reimbursement per parcel to remove hazardous plants on your property.
-Previous grant recipients aren’t eligible, but stay tuned—we’re advocating for more programs to support our residents like discounts on gutter guards or vent ember screens.
+Previous grant recipients aren’t eligible, but stay tuned—the Fire Board is considering additional programs to support residents' mitigation efforts.

 Here’s how the grant works: